vanprime/bulkAddSubtasks/README.md

 # usage

-1. Access Extension Management Page: Type `chrome://extensions/` in the address bar and press Enter.
+1. Access Extension Management Page: Type `chrome://extensions/` in the address bar and press Enter.<br>
    <img src="./docs/images/chrome-extension-manager.png" width="300">

 2. Enable Developer Mode: In the top right corner of the Extensions page, you’ll see a switch for Developer mode.
 Turn it on.
-This allows you to load unpacked extensions.
+This allows you to load unpacked extensions.<br>
    <img src="./docs/images/chrome-developer-mode.png" width="300">

 3. Load the Unpacked Extension: Click on the load unpacked button which will appear in the corner after you enable Developer Mode.
 A file dialog will open.
-Navigate to your clone of the repo and click open.
+Navigate to your clone of the repo and click open.<br>
    <img src="./docs/images/chrome-load-unpacked.png" width="300">

-4. pin the extension to the toolbar
+4. pin the extension to the toolbar<br>
    <img src="./docs/images/chrome-pin-extension.png" width="300">

 5. On a\* page showing a detail view of the issue you want to add the subtasks to, klick on the extension icon.
 A div with an input field and a button will appear.
 Insert all the subtask summaries you want to add, seperated by ;